MatthewT1/Owen-Wilson-Wow-Bot/README.md

 # Owen-Wilson-Wow-Bot

-This is a simple Discord bot that uses the Owen Wilson API to reply to messages with a random video.
+This is a simple Discord bot that uses the Owen Wilson API to reply to Discord messages with a random video.

 ## Description